Photo by Martin Falbisoner

 Price: €200–1,000/night | Location: Orašac, 15km northwest of Dubrovnik

-Sun Gardens Dubrovnik (the most comprehensive resort complex in the Dubrovnik area — the extraordinary 207 rooms and 207 residences, the extraordinary 5 pools, the extraordinary private marina, and the extraordinary Café del Mar franchise) is the finest family resort option in the Dubrovnik area — the extraordinary scale (the most facilities of any single resort in Croatia), the extraordinary value relative to the Old City properties, and the extraordinary private beach.
+Sun Gardens Dubrovnik (the most comprehensive resort complex in the Dubrovnik area — 207 rooms and 207 residences, 5 pools, a private marina, and a Café del Mar franchise) is the top family resort option in the Dubrovnik area — notable for its scale (the most facilities of any single resort in Croatia), its value relative to the Old City properties, and its private beach.

 The Elafiti Islands Day Trips

-The extraordinary Elafiti Islands (the island chain northwest of Dubrovnik accessible by ferry from the Old Harbour — the most beautiful island day trip from any Adriatic city):
+The Elafiti Islands (the island chain northwest of Dubrovnik accessible by ferry from the Old Harbour — one of the most beautiful island day trips from any Adriatic city):

-Koločep (15 minutes by ferry): The extraordinary small island (the most intimate of the Elafiti — the extraordinary pine forest, the extraordinary sandy beach on the northern coast (the finest sandy beach in the Dubrovnik area — most Dubrovnik beaches are pebble), and the extraordinary village character.
+Koločep (15 minutes by ferry): A small, intimate island — the most intimate of the Elafiti — with pine forest, an unusually sandy beach on the northern coast (most Dubrovnik-area beaches are pebble), and a quiet village character.

-Lopud (50 minutes): The extraordinary car-free island (no motor vehicles — the most extraordinary car-free island in the Adriatic), the extraordinary Šunj Beach (the finest sandy beach accessible from Dubrovnik — 3km around the island by foot or donkey from the ferry dock), and the extraordinary abandoned Franciscan monastery.
+Lopud (50 minutes): A car-free island (no motor vehicles — one of the most complete car-free islands in the Adriatic), Šunj Beach (the most appealing sandy beach accessible from Dubrovnik — 3km around the island by foot or donkey from the ferry dock), and an abandoned Franciscan monastery.

-Šipan (90 minutes): The largest Elafiti island — the extraordinary wine production (the extraordinary white wine made from the extraordinary endemic Šipanjski grk grape variety), the extraordinary Renaissance palaces (the most extraordinary Renaissance rural architecture of any Croatian island — the extraordinary nobility summer palaces of the Dubrovnik aristocracy).
+Šipan (90 minutes): The largest Elafiti island — known for wine production (white wine made from the endemic Šipanjski grk grape variety) and Renaissance palaces (the most substantial Renaissance rural architecture of any Croatian island — the summer palaces built by the Dubrovnik aristocracy).

 Game of Thrones Sites